sharwell/developer.rackspace.com/src/docs/cloud-databases/getting-started/samples/create_backup.rst

       }
     }' | python -m json.tool

-  # Note the ID of the created backup.
+  # Note the ID of the created backup for later.
   export BACKUP_ID="{backupId}"